 <testbench .../> line in the xml.
 The first number of every row is the result of the execution (1 for success – 0 for failure) while the second value is the number of the cycles.

 5) A Complete Example

-This example starts from a project with a mix of C and Verilog source files.
-In this scenario, the Verilog files are hand-written and describe very low level operations, possibly performing I/O or interfacing with other peripherals (but they can be any kind of user-provided Verilog modules).
-The C source code, instead, describes at an higher level the whole specification, which has to interface with the Verilog modules to accomplish its functionality.
-In such scenario HLS is used to create a single design where hand-written Verilog modules are integrated with the code generated by bambu starting from the C source code.
-In particular it will be shown how to map C function calls onto Verilog modules and, how to use the co-simulation workflow even when hand-written modules are part of the project.
+This example starts with a project with a mix of C and Verilog source files.
+In this scenario, the Verilog files are hand-written and describe very low-level operations, possibly performing I/O or interfacing with other peripherals (but they can be any kind of user-provided Verilog modules).
+The C source code, instead, describes at a higher level the whole specification, which has to interface with the Verilog modules to accomplish its functionality.
+In such scenario, HLS is used to create a single design where hand-written Verilog modules are integrated with the code generated by bambu starting from the C source code.
+In particular, it will be shown how to map C function calls onto Verilog modules and, how to use the co-simulation workflow even when hand-written modules are part of the project.
 Co-simulation of mixed design is possible only if a C golden reference for HDL modules is provided.
-Finally it will be shown how to generate the bitstream from the mixed C/Verilog project and how to flash it on a Digilent NEXYS4 evaluation board.
+Finally, it will be shown how to generate the bitstream from the mixed C/Verilog project and how to flash it on a Digilent NEXYS4 evaluation board.

 Implementing this accelerator by means of bambu is the final objective of this tutorial.